CARTHUSIAN DAY IS ON SATURDAY 26 MAY 2018

 - Founder’s Court main stage will be home to a full programme of music and drama for all to enjoy.

 - There is a full programme of Sport throughout the afternoon, including a family tennis competition and father & son cricket matches.

 - Picnic zones will be set up for each House to meet and socialise.

 - A food court featuring a range of different cuisines and refreshments including a Champagne bar will be available.

-- A full programme of events will be available shortly.
+A draft programme of events is available below: